 Productivity is twofold:

-There is workforce productivity, namely, the total amount of goods and services workers produce in a certain period of time.
-It refers to how a business can become more productive in the least time-consuming way to achieve a profitable goal (read up on how to calculate workforce productivity here).
+Workforce productivity is the total amount of goods and services workers produce in a particular time frame.
+It refers to how a business can become more productive in the least time-consuming way to achieve a profitable goal—read up on how to calculate workforce productivity here.
 For example, it’s how a fast food joint can make more profit as workers make and sell more burgers per hour.
 The emphasis is on quantity.

 As Paul Krugman famously put it:

-Then there is personal productivity, namely the relevant output of an individual in a certain period of time.
-It refers to how an individual can become more productive in the least time-consuming way to achieve a (personal) goal.
-Indeed, personal productivity may be applied to the workplace, yet its focus is on the individual rather than the business.
+Then there is personal productivity, namely the relevant output of an individual in a certain period.
+It refers to how you can become more productive in the least time-consuming way to achieve a (personal) goal.
+Indeed, personal productivity applies to the workplace, yet its focus is on the individual rather than the business.